 People

-At just 17 years old, Max Stenner is believed to be the youngest person ever to found and lead a political think tank in the United Kingdom.
-In 2025, he launched Christian Democracy UK, dedicated to renewing Britain’s political and cultural life through Christian principles, traditionalist conservatism, and the social teachings of the Church.
+In 2025, Max Stenner launched Christian Democracy UK, dedicated to renewing Britain’s political and cultural life through Christian principles, traditionalist conservatism, and the social teachings of the Church.

-Max first entered the political arena at the age of 15, when he successfully managed six campaigns in the 2024 General Election, demonstrating both leadership and strategic ability well beyond his years.
+Max first entered the political arena in 2024, when he successfully managed six campaigns in the general election, demonstrating both leadership and strategic ability well beyond his years.
 A practicing Evangelical Christian, born-again in 2019, he has since devoted himself to articulating a vision that unites traditionalist conservatism with economic distributism, communitarian principles, and the wider tradition of Christian social thought.

 Alongside his political work, Max is a two-time award-winning public speaker with Rotary International, having been named Dorset Youth Speaker of the Year in both 2022 and 2024.
 His public speaking combines intellectual seriousness with moral conviction, seeking to inspire audiences to think anew about Britain’s future.